• Home

 by Sarah

-Life Cycle of Fungi
+All About the Life Cycle of Fungi Featured Image

 The Life Cycle of Fungi?
 When most people think of fungi, they think it’s just one thing that can grow in different places.
 However, there are more than 90,000 other fungi species in existence.
 Although some fungi look like plants, they’re not plants, and there’s a lot about fungi that sets them apart from other living and breathing things on the planet.
-If you’d like to learn more about fungi, such as how it develops and spreads, you’re in the right place.
+If you’d like to learn more about fungi, such as how they develop and spread, you’re in the right place.
 What Is a Fungus?
 Fungus is an organism classified as a Eukaryote.
 It has a nuclear membrane and nucleus.
 It produces spores and is commonly found outdoors, especially on trees and logs in forests and other areas with lots of foliage.
 While fungus often develops and spreads outdoors, that isn’t the only place where you can find it.
 It’s not uncommon to find fungus in the home, including on old, spoiled food.
 Fungi have cells similar to plants and animals, which eliminates them from being classified as … [Read more...]

 The Incredible Life Cycle of a Fly: From Egg to Death